elk-audio/elk-docs/documents/getting_started_with_development_kit.md

 1. Download and install the free [Open Stage Control](https://openstagecontrol.ammd.net/) application to your computer.

 2. Upon starting it, you will see the screen below.
 Here, all you need to do, is enter the IP and Port, as is displayed under 'send' below.
-If you run the software on the same computer as you run SUSHI, the IP should remain 127.0.0.1, and if you have not changed the SUSHI default configuration, the Port should remain 24024.
+If you run the software on the same computer as you run Sushi, the IP should remain 127.0.0.1, and if you have not changed the Sushi default configuration, the Port should remain 24024.

    ![OpenStageControl_LaunchScreen](illustrations/OpenStageControl_LaunchScreen.png)